vanessa2493/ADA/Portafolio/README.md

 ## How to Install and Run the Project

-To run this project please download the folder "Portafolio", you will find the images folder, the index.html file, the styles.css file, and this README.md file.
+To run this project please download the folder "Portafolio", you will find:

+- Images folder
+- index.html file
+- styles.css file
+- README.md file

 Open the index.html file in your preferred browser and navigate.

 ## How to Use the Project